-- Benefits and challenges of globalization
+- Identify the benefits and challenges of globalization.

 Skill Level Advanced